-SPECwpc has created a benchmark that measures the performance of workstations running algorithms used in popular applications, but without requiring the full application and associated licensing to be installed on the system under test.
+The SPECwpcSM (Workstation Performance Characterization) project group is part of the SPEC Graphics and Workstation Performance Group (SPEC/GWPG).
+It was formed in 2012 to create a benchmark that measures the performance of workstations running algorithms used in popular applications, but without requiring the full application and associated licensing to be installed on the system under test.

 The SPECworkstation benchmark tests CPU, graphics, I/O and memory bandwidth based on real applications in the following categories: media and entertainment, financial services, product development, energy, life sciences, and general operations.

 Tests within the SPECwpc benchmark are scalable, solve large problems, support multiple architectures, and are freely available to the public.
 The benchmark is designed to be easy to install and run, but still rigorous enough to provide meaningful, repeatable data for performance evaluation.